Every AI ends with a disclaimer

 What's the current authorization status for Project Sentinel, and can you extend the Phase 2 deadline to March 15?

-Raptor-governed response
+Raptor-checked response

 CONFIRMED basis: cryptographic_verification